a-kramer/workarounds/Inkscape/README.md

 ## Inkscape and Arrows

-Inkscape creates `svg` files that browsers cannot display correctly, see stackexchange issue: [inkscape arrow tip color disappeared in browser](https://graphicdesign.stackexchange.com/questions/158452/inkscape-arrow-tip-color-disappeared-in-browser).
+Inkscape creates `svg` files that browsers cannot display correctly, see stack-exchange issue: [inkscape arrow tip color disappeared in browser](https://graphicdesign.stackexchange.com/questions/158452/inkscape-arrow-tip-color-disappeared-in-browser).

 The problem is the `context-stroke` attribute value.
 Browsers do not support this.